Why egg freezing?

 When pregnancy is desired, months or years later, the eggs are thawed and fertilized via intracytoplasmic sperm injection (ICSI).
 One of the resulting embryos is then transferred to the uterus.

-Contact us if you’d like to learn more and get started with fertility preservation.
+Contact us if you’d like to learn more about how you can freeze eggs.